Joint Tribes Council Imposes Restrictions After Vandalism and Threats in Ireng

 Image Source: Facebook

-According to the notice dated January 14, the JTC condemned the vandalisation of a waiting shed in Ireng and the writing of provocative graffiti containing threats against the Ireng Naga community, including alleged threats to kill residents and burn down houses.
-The situation, the council said, further escalated after reports that around 30 fully armed cadres of the KNF-P were sent with the intention of executing the threats.
+According to the notice dated January 14, the JTC strongly condemned the alleged vandalisation of a waiting shed in Ireng and the appearance of provocative graffiti that reportedly contained threats directed at the Ireng Naga community.
+The organisation claimed that the graffiti included threats to kill local residents and burn down their houses, describing the incident as an act intended to intimidate and create fear among the local population.

-As a mark of protest and non-cooperation, the council also appealed to the Naga public not to cooperate with the Kuki community in matters of trade and commerce, including the sale or purchase of essential goods, and to avoid social, economic and other forms of interaction until further notice.
+As part of what it termed a peaceful protest and non-cooperation movement, the JTC also appealed to members of the Naga community to refrain from engaging with the Kuki community in matters relating to trade and commerce.
+The appeal included requests to avoid the buying and selling of essential commodities as well as limiting social, economic, and other forms of interaction until further notice.

-The notice stated that the restrictions would remain in force until an amicable and acceptable solution is reached between the Kuki and Naga communities, ensuring peace, safety and mutual respect.
+The council stated that these measures would remain in force until an amicable and mutually acceptable resolution is reached between the Kuki and Naga communities, ensuring peace, safety, and mutual respect for all concerned.

-Issued from Tamenglong, the statement, signed by the General Secretary of the JTC, appealed for understanding, unity and full cooperation from the public in implementing what it described as a collective decision taken in the interest of justice and lasting peace.
+Issuing the appeal from Tamenglong, the JTC urged the public to remain united and cooperate in implementing what it described as a collective decision taken in the interest of justice and long-term peace.

 Previous Post Next Post